 When visitors step into the gallery, a mysterious and artistic atmosphere surrounded by will be found in which ancient bronze artifacts are displayed in plain and archaic wooden showcases and set off by different levels of illumination.
 More than 400 pieces of exquisite bronzes are shown within the space of 1,200 square meters, providing an overall perspective of bronze art in ancient China.

 Among the bronze ware collections, the most important ones include bronze tripods of various sizes and shapes from the Shang and Zhou dynasties.
 Displayed in simple but elegant cases and moderate lighting, some 400 bronze items from ancient times will reveal to you the history and development of China’s ancient bronze art.

 Gallery of Chinese Ancient Sculpture

-Audience could watch a process how Buddhism, a foreign culture, was merging into Chinese traditional culture.
+The audience could watch a process of how Buddhism, a foreign culture, was merging into Chinese traditional culture.

 Gallery of Chinese Ancient Jade

 China enjoys the reputation of "the Country of Jade" around the world and has a 7,000-year history of jade production.
-In ancient period, Chinese people like jade not only for its essential beauty but also for its mystical allure and the auspicious moral.
+In the ancient period, Chinese people like jade not only for its essential beauty but also for its mystical allure and auspicious morals.
 It was used either as the symbol of wealth and power by rulers or as personal ornaments by ordinary people.
-It was also widely used as a ritual implements and burial objects.
+It was also widely used as ritual implements and burial objects.

-Therefore, the nature of jade was endowed with the significance of humanity and moral.
-Using specially designed shelves and fiber optics for illumination, visitors can appreciate a sparkling and smooth appearance exhibits.
+Therefore, the nature of jade was endowed with the significance of humanity and morals.
+Using specially designed shelves and fiber optics for illumination, visitors can appreciate a sparkling and smooth appearance of exhibits.
 Under the light of the showcases, the details of fine design are perfectly exposed.
-The grace and exquisite skill of jade-making in ancient China will be show in front of the visitors without reservation.
+The grace and exquisite skill of jade-making in ancient China will be shown in front of the visitors without reservation.